(PDF) HTML Images Tag with Example :- Infinity4Education

 <img src="img_girl.jpg" alt="Girl in a jacket" width="500" height="600">

-The width and height attributes always define the width and height of the image in pixels.
+The width and height attributes always define the

-Note: Always specify the width and height of an image.
-If width and height are not specified, the page might flicker while the image loads.
+specify the width and height of an image.
+If width and height are not

-Width and Height, or Style?
+Width and Height, or

-The widthheight, and style attributes are valid in HTML.
+The width, height, and style attributes are valid in HTML.

-However, we suggest using the style attribute.
-It prevents styles sheets from changing the size of images:
+we suggest using the style attribute.
+It prevents styles sheets from

 Example